lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ##  YANG Module Name Registration

-This document registers the following four YANG modules in the "YANG Module Names" registry {{RFC6020}}.
+This document registers the following one YANG modules in the "YANG Module Names" registry {{RFC6020}}.

 > name:           ietf-schc